-To further illustrate this alternative evaluation technique, and also the generality of our parameter selection mechanism, we repeated our training of the indoor/outdoor classifier on our second set of images, those that had any kind of agreement from the human judges (not necessarily with strong beliefs; see Sect.
+To further illustrate how this alternative evaluation technique can be used to reveal aspects of the evaluation not obvious from the traditional scores, and also the generality of our parameter selection mechanism, we repeated our training of the indoor/outdoor classifier on our second set of images, those that had any kind of agreement from the human judges (not necessarily with strong beliefs; see Sect.
 3).
-We randomly selected 1,000 (approximately two thirds) of the 1,501 images in that set for training and the remaining 501 images for testing, and retrained the classifier using the optimal combination of parameters determined in Sect.
-5. 308 (30.8%) of the training images were indoor while 692 (69.2%) were outdoor; within the test set, 167 (33.3%) images were indoor while 334 (66.7%)were outdoor.
-Our system achieved on the test set 77.05% accuracy using the raw TFIDF similarities and 80.04% after converting those to probability estimates.
+We randomly selected 1000 (approximately two-thirds) of the 1501 images in that set for training and the remaining 501 images for testing, and retrained the classifier using the optimal combination of parameters determined in Sect.
+5. Three hundred and eight (30.8%) of the training images were indoor while 692 (69.2%) were outdoor; within the test set, 167 (33.3%) images were indoor, while 334 (66.7%) were outdoor.
+Using our first, standard evaluation model, the system achieved on the test set 77.05% accuracy using the raw TFIDF similarities and 80.04% after converting those to probability estimates.
 The latter of these results is the most important, and it is 1.98% lower than the result from the main set with definite agreement.
 This makes sense, since manual categorizations with a lower degree of confidence are less likely to be accurate, and also may indicate images that are inherently harder to classify.
 This is in fact reflected in the system's confidence measure, which tends to be lower on these problematic cases; applying the alternative evaluation method to this second test set, we obtain overall accuracy of 76.56%, almost as high as that measure is for the first test set.